fukashi-hatake/customer_segmentation/README.md

 * Find the most important reasons for customer churn

 - Customers will not cancel because of something they don't like
-- <font color='purple'> Customers will cancel becuase they can't achieve their goal </font>
+- ![#f03c15] Customers will cancel becuase they can't achieve their goal

+#### According to Harvard business school it is 5 to 25 times more expensive to get new customers than retaining the existing ones